ceruno/aaos/docs/exports/freshservice.md

-This function fetches all the information from a Freshservice endpoint like `/tickets` and exports it to any configured connector (Elastic, Grafana Loki, DataSet).
+This function fetches all the information from a Freshservice endpoint like `/api/v2/tickets` and exports it to any configured connector (Elastic, Grafana Loki, DataSet).

-!!! note annotate "[Endpoint]"
+!!! note annotate "Endpoint"

     ``` http
     GET /exports/fresh
     ```

-    [Endpoint]: ../exports/fresh "Direct Link"

 ## Tickets